lindsey98/MyXdriver_pub/README.md

 **Setup**
 -
-Implemented and tested on Ubuntu 16.04 and 20.04 with python 3.8.
+Implemented and tested on Ubuntu 16.04 and 20.04 with Python 3.8.
 Should work on other Debian-based systems as well.
 1.
 Clone this MyXDriver_pub repo and `cd` into it
  ```